 What are the reviews like?

 The Epic MAX Star driver doesn’t get as much interest as other, more popular Callaway drivers because it’s considered “niche”.
-It’s also quite new at the time of writing.

 What People Like